sapegin/washingcode-book/manuscript/book.md

 Here, the `.map()` method is used to _reduce_ an array to a single value by having a side effect instead of returning a new item value from the callback function.

-It’s hard to say what this code is doing, and it feels like there’s a bug: it only cares about the latest product in a list.
+It’s hard to say what this code is doing, and it feels like there’s a bug: it only cares about the last product in a list.

-If it’s indeed a bug, and the intention is to check if _some_ of the products have the expected type, then the `.some()` array method would be the best choice:
+If it’s indeed a bug, and the intention was to check if _some_ of the products have the expected type, then the `.some()` array method would be the best choice:

 <!-- const products = [{type: 'pizza'}, {type: 'coffee'}], expectedType = 'pizza' -->